2012 Chinese Grand Prix: Race

 On crossing the chequered flag, Nico Rosberg won his first ever Formula One grand prix from 111 races.
 He was the 103rd different winner of a Formula One grand prix since 1950, and the 12th different Mercedes powered winner in Formula One.
 Button finished 20 seconds adrift in 2nd after a pit stop error robbed what little chance he may have had at taking victory (although unlikely given Rosberg's pace and the difficulty seen when overtaking on this track).
 Locking out an all Mercedes-powered podium was Hamilton, followed by Red Bull's Mark Webber in 4th.
 Both Hamilton and Webber have now finished 3rd and 4th respectively for all of the three grands prix this season.
 Webber's Red Bull teammate, Sebastian Vettel, finished 5th on worn tyres and Romain Grosjean finished 6th in his best ever result in a Formula One race.
 The Williams cars showed good race pace and earned solid points with Senna in 7th and Maldonado in 8th.
 Ferrari continued their struggle in dry conditions, with Alonso finishing 9th and teammate Massa in 13th.
 Kamui Kobayashi took the final point in 10th ahead of teammate Pérez in a disappointing grand prix for the Sauber team after having such a great qualifying performance.
 Of note was 2007 world champion Kimi Räikkönen who finished a disappointing 14th after his tyres were too worn.
-Also, of note was the fact that 17 drivers completed the race on the lead lap, with Daniel Ricciardo in 17th just over one minute behind the leader in a highly uncompetitive Toro Rosso (teammate Vergne was 16th).
+Also, of note was that 17 drivers completed the race on the lead lap, with Daniel Ricciardo in 17th just over one minute behind the leader in a highly uncompetitive Toro Rosso (teammate Vergne was 16th).
 This race was the first win for the Brackley-based Mercedes GP team since the 2009 Italian Grand Prix when Rubens Barrichello won when the team was known as Brawn GP.